Xceptance/xlt-documentation/content/en/load-testing/Advanced/010-merge-rules.md

 urlPattern [u] ........... reg-ex defining a matching request URL runTimeRanges [r] ........ list of run time segment boundaries

-stopOnMatch .............. whether or not to process the next rule even if
-                           the current rule applied (defaults to true)
+stopOnMatch .............. whether or not to process the next rule even if the current rule applied (defaults to true) dropOnMatch .............. whether or not to discard a matching request instead of renaming it (defaults to false).
+If the rule applies, the request processing will stop.
 ```

 At least one of namePattern, transactionPattern, agentPattern, contentTypePattern, statusCodePattern, urlPattern or runTimeRanges must be specified.
 If more than one pattern is given, all given patterns must match.